meerkat-manor/marti/docs/source/when.md

 If you already have a standard and it works for you, and you have no upcoming (large) initiative that would benefit from the framework, then stick with what you have.
-The benefits of the framework are unlikely to weigh in your framework
+The benefits of the framework are unlikely to weigh in your framework.

 ## Read the material